akeneo/pim-docs/userguide/keyconcepts.rst

 Back-end properties
 ^^^^^^^^^^^^^^^^^^^

-An attribute can be used for some features in Akeneo :
+An attribute can be used for some features in Akeneo:
-- Searchable : Define if the search engine should index / use this attribute value
+- Searchable: Define if the search engine should index / use this attribute value
-- Usable as a filter : The attribute can be used as a filter into the products grid
+- Usable as a filter: The attribute can be used as a filter into the products grid
 - Usable as a column: The attribute can be used as a column into the products grid

 Attribute group